 As a result, laminate and copper characteristics, surface roughness, glass-weave effects and glass structure, frequency-dependent trace and component parameters, inter-symbol interference (ISI), jitter and finite bit-error-rate (BER) all need to be considered.
 With the increasing utilization of equalization and pre-emphasis, validations even with masks and eye diagrams may not be sufficient, giving way to Channel Operating Margin (COM) and Effective Return Loss (ERL).

 Today, equally challenging is the proper design of power distribution.
-A multitude of supply voltages and signalling levels come with reduced timing and noise margins.
+A multitude of different supply voltages and signalling levels come with reduced timing and noise margins.
 The allowed noise on signals and on supply rails decreases and the increasing density and bandwidth of interconnects inter-link the previously independent power-integrity, signal-integrity and EMC design domains.

 WHO SHOULD ATTEND

-Only basic understanding of electronic circuits is assumed because the course is delivered through practical illustrations and examples and emphasizes the understanding of the underlying physics.
+Only basic understanding of electronic circuits is assumed, because the course is delivered through practical illustrations and examples and emphasizes the understanding of the underlying physics.